JoshuaHaarer/Poker-Manager/README.md

 This application is designed to be your best friend, if you like gambling of course.

-With our **Poker Manager**, you can manage a vairety of tasks when it comes to hosting your very own table(s).
+With our **Poker Manager**, you can manage a variety of tasks when it comes to hosting your very own table(s).

 ## What this app does